jesscancode/example-podcast-api/README.md

 ---

-- ✅ Audio player is always visible so that user can listen to episodes while I browse
+- ✅ Audio player is always visible so that user can listen to episodes while they browse
 - ✅ User receives a notification that confirms they want to close the page when audio is playing
 - ✅ App remembers what shows and episode user listened to last when returning to the platform
 - ✅ Automatically filters shows by a genre if the genre label is clicked on
 - ✅ App remembers and shows what episodes user listened all the way through
-- ✅ App remembers the exact timestamp where user stoped listening within a 10 seconds accuracy of closing
+- ✅ App remembers the exact timestamp where user stopped listening within a 10 seconds accuracy of closing
 - ✅ App remembers and shows the exact timestamp location of where I left off any episode

 ---